puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 ###Replace the PuppetDB Certificates and Security Credentials

-1. Refer to [Locating the PuppetDB Certificate and Security Credentials][inpage_locate_puppetdb] and replace the files.
+1. (Optional—for split installs only) Refer to [Locating the Puppet Agent Certificate and Security Credentials](#locating-the-puppet-agent-certificate-and-security-credentials) and replace the puppet agent service files.
+These files will be copied to the PuppetDB SSL directory in the step 2.

-   >**WARNING**: Be sure you replace `/etc/puppetlabs/puppetdb/ssl/public.pem` with your master's cert---not your master's public key.
+2. Refer to [Locating the PuppetDB Certificate and Security Credentials](#locating-the-puppetdb-certificate-and-security-credentials) and replace the files.

-2. Run `service pe-puppetdb restart`.
+3. Run `service pe-puppetdb restart`.
-3. Run `service pe-puppet restart`.
+4. Run puppet.

 After running Puppet, you should be able to access the console, and view your new certificate in your browser.
 However, live management will not work; you can access that part of the console, but it won't be able to find the master node.